SebGSX/AI-ML-Bootstrap/README.md

 > how much the learner invests.
 While AI-assisted learning is highly efficient if used correctly, investment of time,
 > energy, and effort remains the determinant of the value derived.

+> As of September 2025, the findings remain valid.

 #### AI-Assisted Coding

 First things first, the word here is acceleration.
 Python was a breeze to get through with the help of ChatGPT.
 It's a lovely language and the type hints as well as object orientation made me feel right at home.
 It didn't take long for me to write testable code following the SOLID principles as well as the factory and options patterns.
-The .
-NET/C# work was a breeze despite my last project was .NET 5 (version 7 at time of writing).
+The .NET/C# work was a breeze despite my last project being .NET 5 (despite version 7 at time of writing in 2023).
 Then came the front-end code.
-I struggled 1 Sunday and 2 evenings because I'm not a strong front-end coder.
+I struggled for one Sunday and two evenings because I'm not a strong front-end coder.
 Nonetheless, I managed to pull together the app in barely 6 hours.
-The rest of the time was spent figuring out how to test correctly.
+The rest of the time was spent figuring out how to test the front-end code correctly.

-> Like AI-assisted learning, AI-assisted coding is a game-changer.
-That said, where I had good skill that translated
-> well, I moved quickly and painlessly.
-But, where I had skills gaps, the AIs and me led each other in circles.
-> Accordingly, taking a pairing view with a healthy understanding of both the human and AI participants, exceptional
+Like AI-assisted learning, AI-assisted coding is a game-changer.
+That said, where I had good skill that translated well, I moved quickly and painlessly.
+But, where I had gaps, the AIs and me led each other in circles.
+Accordingly, taking a pairing view with a healthy understanding of both the human and AI participants, exceptional results can be achieved.

-> results can be achieved.
-As with any team, all members need to do what is required to make the teamwork.
-In
-> AI/human coding pairs, the human really needs to understand the work to guide the AI.
-The AI is great with detail
-> when given explicit guidance whereas the human needs to prepare the guidance and check the results produced.
-I can
-> say with confidence that the AIs challenged me to think more deeply about the coding challenges we were taking on,
-> which improved my skills in an unexpected but fortune manner.
+As with any team, all members need to do what is required to help the team succeed.
+In AI/human coding pairs, the human really needs to understand the work to guide the AI.
+The AI is great with detail when given explicit guidance whereas the human needs to prepare the guidance and check the results produced.
+I can say with confidence that the AIs challenged me to think more deeply about the coding objectives we were addressing, which improved my skills in an unexpected but fortunate manner.

+> As of September 2025, the findings remain valid.

 ## The AI

-Please see below for a screen grab of the AI from this project in action:
+Please see below for a screen capture of the chatbot AI built in this project:

 ![image](https://user-images.githubusercontent.com/127726983/232884725-b9f1de29-bcee-479a-a72f-7ff33fb2a408.png)